snowch/biginsight-examples/README.md

 - List HDFS folders
 - Execute a Mapreduce job using Oozie
+- Execute a Spark Java job using Oozie (see known issues)
+- Execute a Spark Python job using Oozie (see known issues)
 - Create and manipulate a HBase table

 These scripts are tested on BigInsights on Cloud (bluemix) but they should also work for BigInsights on-premise.